tsgates/arch-wiki-markdown/wiki/Octave.md

 To see which packages have been loaded use pkg list, the packages with an asterisk are the ones that are already loaded.

+ A way to make sure that all packages gets loaded at Octave startup:

+    /usr/share/octave/site/m/startup/octaverc

+    ## System-wide startup file for Octave.
+    ##
+    ## This file should contain any commands that should be executed each
+    ## time Octave starts for every user at this site.
+     pkg load all

+> Using the AUR

+Some packages may be found in the AUR (search packages).
+New Octave-forge packages for Arch can be created semi-automatically using the Octave-forge helper scripts for Archlinux.

 Plotting
 --------